nezix/Unity-GeoAO/README.md

 ## System

-Tested on Windows DX11, DX12 and OpenGL, macOS with OpenGL, Linux with OpenGL
+Tested on Windows DX11, DX12 and OpenGL, macOS with OpenGL and Metal, Linux with OpenGL

-__Does not work on Metal__

 ## Contribute